aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! note
     In earlier versions of {product-title}, the Performance Addon Operator was used to implement automatic tuning to achieve low latency performance for OpenShift applications.
 In {product-title} 4.11, these functions are part of the Node Tuning Operator.

-In earlier versions of {product-title}, the Performance Addon Operator was used to implement automatic tuning to achieve low latency performance for OpenShift applications.
-In {product-title} 4.11, these functions are part of the Node Tuning Operator.

 ## Troubleshooting GitOps ZTP

 The ArgoCD pipeline uses the `SiteConfig` and `PolicyGenTemplate` custom resources (CRs) from Git to generate the cluster configuration CRs and Red Hat Advanced Cluster Management (RHACM) policies.
 Use the following steps to troubleshoot issues that might occur during this process.